nicoboss/nsz/README.md

 The script can also be run by cloning the repo locally.
 You need to install the dependencies by running the following command.\
 `pip3 install -r requirements.txt`

 GUI is optional and requires extra modules to run with GUI.
-To install the modules required to run GUI, run the following command on Python 3.6 and Python 3.7 on Windows\
+To install the modules required to run GUI, run the following command on Python 3.6 and Python 3.7 on Windows:\
 `pip3 install -r requirements-gui.txt`

 ## Usage